 Polycentric solution

 The key consumers of selected material/product groups are identified, and one subsidiary takes the lead on their behalf when purchasing selected items.
-In this way, responsibility for procurement is delegated to the subsidiary with the greatest interest in a particular materials category who then procures them on behalf of the entire Group.
+In this way, responsibility for procurement is delegated to the subsidiary with the greatest interest in a particular materials category, which then procures them on behalf of the entire Group.
 In this way, even small subsidiaries can take advantage of lower prices.

 The key consumers tend to have the best supplier contacts and are well-informed about the relevant products and markets, allowing them to secure the best purchasing conditions without any intervention by head office.